kwaldenphd/LAMP-stack/README.md

 Restart the server using `service apache2 restart`

-Test the PHP install to ensure that it is working properly.
+Test the php install to ensure that it is working properly.

 Create a new file called `index.php` in the `/var/www/mysite.dev/public_html` folder.